About Donna Brooks

 My Ability to Improvise and be Spontaneous

-I have a strong intelligence and have a wide range of understanding but improvisation makes our work fun and more effective.
+I have a strong intelligence and have a wide range of understanding but improvisation makes our work enjoyable and effective.
 I can create solutions for individual problems quickly and accurately.

 My Presence and Clarity

-I offer comfort and safety.
+I offer comfort, safety and acceptance..
 I read subtlety that helps me meet you, track you and help bring you into cohesion with yourself.